Glossary of Common Terms

 Cognitive behavioral therapy (CBT):

-Treatment that helps people focus on solving current problems.
+A psychotherapy treatment that helps people focus on solving current problems.
 A therapist helps the patient learn to identify distorted or unhelpful thinking patterns, recognize and change inaccurate beliefs, relate to others in more positive ways, and change behaviors accordingly.

 Cognitive behavioral therapy for psychosis (CBT-P):

-Cognitive behavioral therapy that specifically addresses symptoms of psychosis spectrum disorders
+Cognitive behavioral therapy that specifically addresses symptoms of psychosis spectrum disorders.

 Cognitive impairment: